-Welcome to RVA Pest Control, servicing Richmond and the surrounding areas
+Welcome to RVA Pest Control, servicing Richmond and surrounding communities

 All about Ants

 Ants come in all sizes and shapes.
 The most common types of Ants in and around Richmond, Virginia are Black and Red Ants.
 Keep reading to learn more about the life cycle of Ants, how they get into your house and why they keep coming back.

 Ants are a part of the insect family "Formicidae."
 Bees and wasps are also in the same insect family, which is why you see similarities in colony structure between Ants and Bees.

 Ants are broken down into 3 basic types based on the role they play in the Colony: